DataDog/hiring-engineers/answers.md

 * Send you an email whenever the monitor triggers.
 * Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.
 * Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.

+In the following screenshot, there is the way to define a template for  notification mails.
+How to use metric's variables and host.
 ![Mail send by alert monitor](/Screens/Answer8.png)

 * When this monitor sends you an email notification, take a screenshot of the email that it sends you.

+Below, a mail received after noification.
 ![Mail_send_part1](/Screens/Answer9.png)
 ![Mail_send_part2](/Screens/Answer10.png)

 * **Bonus Question**: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor:

+Datadog allows to configure Downtime which represents slot times during when no notification mails are send.
+They can be configured through this [panel](https://app.datadoghq.com/monitors#/downtime).

-    * One that silences it from 7pm to 9am daily on M-F,
+    * One that silences it from 7pm to 9am daily on M-F

+The following screenshot describes how to set it as requested : from 7pm to 9am daily on M-F
 ![Downtime1](/Screens/Answer11.png)

     * And one that silences it all day on Sat-Sun.

+The following screenshot describes how to set it as requested : all day on Sat-Sun
 ![Downtime2](/Screens/Answer12.png)

     * Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.

+Since, downtimes have been configured.
+The following screeshot displays the downtime notification.
 ![Downtime3](/Screens/Answer13.png)